xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 Required terminators represent the terminators of a domain.
-They are named with the name of the domain followed by `::` followed by the name of the terminator itself as in: `Tracking::UI`.
+They are named with the name of the domain followed by `::` followed by the name of the terminator itself as in: `Tracking::UI` and appear blue in the model explorer.
 Services on required terminators are automatically assigned the dialect of the source service or the workspace default dialect when necessary.
 Required services may be marked to be excluded from generation by setting the dialect to "None"

 6.2 Importing terminators into deployments